foomo/squadron/README.md

 Application for managing kubernetes microservice environments.

-Use it, if a helm chart is not enough in order to organize multiple services into a effective squadron.
+Use it, if a helm chart is not enough in order to organize multiple services into an effective squadron.

+Another way to think of it would be `helm-compose`, because it makes k8s and helm way more approachable, not matter if it is development or production (where it just becomes another helm chart)

 ## Quickstart